ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 2. Observe Ground Consistency Layer in Action
 ---------------------------------------------

+An RViz2 window will also open showing the costmap layers.

+**Visualizing Ground Segmentation Points (Optional)**

+Add the following PointCloud2 topics to your RViz2 display to visualize ground and obstacle classification:

+- ``/ground_segmentation/ground_points``
+- ``/ground_segmentation/obstacle_points``

+**Important**: Set RViz2 target frame rate to **~8 Hz** to match the LiDAR sensor publish rate from Gazebo.
+If set higher, point clouds will display intermittently.

-An RViz2 window will also open showing the costmap layers and the sensor data.
-You should see the ground points (green) and obstacle points (magenta) from the segmentation algorithm, as well as the costmap with the ground consistency layer applied.
-Use the ``2D Goal Pose`` tool in RViz2 to set navigation goals for the robot and observe how it navigates while respecting the terrain.
+You should now see the ground points and obstacle points from the segmentation algorithm overlaid on the costmap with the ground consistency layer applied.

 .. image:: images/Navigation2_with_Ground_Consistency/rviz_window.png
    :width: 700px
    :align: center
    :alt: RViz2 window showing costmap layers

+**Testing Navigation**

+Use the ``Nav2 Goal`` tool in RViz2 to set navigation goals for the robot.
 Try setting goals in different areas of the map, such as on slopes, under the tree canopies, and through the uneven terrain.
 Observe how the ground consistency layer allows the robot to navigate through these challenging terrains by correctly classifying obstacles and traversable ground.

 .. image:: images/Navigation2_with_Ground_Consistency/robot_in_action.png